santibpz/RETO_TC2005B/videojuego/GDD.md

 4. Building weapons mechanic

-   1. The player can build 6 weapons in total: bow and arrows, wooden sword, slingshots, spears, boomerangs and stone knives.
+   1. The player can build 6 weapons in total: bow and arrows, sword, slingshots, spears, boomerangs and stone knives.

    2. Each weapon requires a different amount of resources (wood and rock) to be made.